- Population health

 - BA Honours (University of Toronto)

-Dr. Asbridge’s substantive interests are in the areas of addictions, public and population health, evaluation research, injury prevention and emergency medicine, and public policy.
+Dr. Asbridge’s substantive interests are in the areas of addictions, public and population health, evaluation research, injury prevention, road safety and public policy.
 He is particularly interested in the intersection of substance use and various health outcomes, with a special emphasis on young people.

 - Asbridge, M. (2014).
 Driving After Marijuana Use: The Changing Face of “Impaired” Driving.
 JAMA Pediatrics.